 Choose A Database

-There is a myriad of server-side, back-end database systems that enterprises can choose when building a web portal that connects to said database.
+There are a myriad of server-side, back-end database systems that enterprises can choose when building a web portal that connects to said database.
 When it comes to web portals and other web applications, RDBMSs are the most common option.
 When choosing a robust RDBMS for your web portal custom build, it is crucial to select a scalable, enterprise-level (or tried-and-true open source) system, such as Microsoft SQL Server or PostgreSQL.
 Some other options include MySQL, Oracle, and IBM DB2, among others, along with cloud-based DBaaS (database as a service) options.

 Choose A Front End